- 1/2 cup butter, softened

 - 27 to 30 raisins

-- In a large bowl, cream butter and 1 cup sugar until light and fluffy.
+- In a large mixing bowl, cream butter and 1 cup sugar until light and fluffy.
 Beat in egg and vanilla.
-Combine the flour, baking powder, baking soda, salt and nutmeg; add to creamed mixture alternately with sour cream, beating well after each addition.
+Combine the flour, baking powder, baking soda, salt and nutmeg; add to creamed mixture alternately with sour cream.
 Cover and refrigerate for 1-2 hours or until easy to handle.

 - On a lightly floured surface, roll dough to 1/4-in. thickness.
 Cut with a floured 2-1/2-in. round cookie cutter.
 Place 2 in. apart on lightly greased baking sheets.
 Sprinkle with remaining sugar.
 Place a raisin in the center of each cookie.